Guide: The adoption process

 In this stage you will:

-- undertake and pay for a police background check through the Data and Barring Service (DBS)
+- undertake a police background check through the Data and Barring Service (DBS) (we will pay for this)

 - provide three personal references – we will interview each referee and make a written report of the interviews with them